 There are several ways a motorcyclist can be found liable for the injuries they sustained in the accident.
 If it’s discovered that the motorcyclist was not obeying the rules of the road, the insurance company will be quick to point the finger at the motorcyclist.
 Or if the motorcyclist was not wearing a helmet, the insurance company will use that to try to significantly mitigate the damages claim.
-Other evidence including use of lights, signals, and behavior on the road could similarly threaten the motorcyclist’s ability to prove a successful personal injury claim.
+Other evidence including the use of lights, signals, and behavior on the road could similarly threaten the motorcyclist’s ability to prove a successful personal injury claim.

 Even if the motorcyclist is acknowledged to not be at fault in the accident, the plaintiff must also demonstrate that the other driver involved was at fault for the incident.
-If fault cannot be proven, than the defendant (the other driver) was not responsible for the accident and owes nothing to the motorcyclist.
+If the fault cannot be proven, then the defendant (the other driver) was not responsible for the accident and owes nothing to the motorcyclist.
 For these reasons, it is critical to get a motorcycle attorney on board to investigate the claim and protect your rights.

 How an Everett Motorcycle Accident Attorney Can Help